EXCLUSIVE-India's federal government won't import vaccines, leaving it to states -sources

 By Aftab Ahmed and Neha Arora

-NEW DELHI, April 26 (Reuters) - India's government will not import COVID-19 vaccines itself but expects states and companies to do so, two government officials told Reuters, a decision that may slow acquisitions of shots just as a second wave of the pandemic rips through the country.
+NEW DELHI, April 26 (Reuters) - India's government has decided to leave the import of COVID-19 vaccines to state authorities and companies, two government officials told Reuters, a decision that may slow acquisitions of shots as a second wave of the pandemic rips through the country.

 They said Prime Minister Narendra Modi's government would instead aim to support domestic vaccine makers by guaranteeing purchases from them.
-The government this month paid Indian vaccine makers in advance, for the first time, for supply of doses.
+The government this month paid Indian producersin advance, for the first time, for vaccine doses.

-But the sources said New Delhi was now leaving it up to India's states and companies to sign deals with foreign drugmakers while it buys in bulk most of the output of domestic producers - the Serum Institute of India, which is manufacturing the Anglo-British AstraZeneca vaccine, and Bharat Biotech, the maker of a home-grown shot.
+But the sources said New Delhi was now leaving it to India's states and firms to sign deals with foreign drugmakers while it buys half the output of Indian producers - the Serum Institute, now manufacturing the Anglo-British AstraZeneca AZN.L vaccine, and Bharat Biotech, the maker of a home-grown shot.

 India's new coronavirus caseload hit a record daily peak for a fifth day on Monday as countries including Britain, Germany and the United States pledged to send urgent medical aid to help tackle the crisis overwhelming its hospitals. '